Close Menu

 Kenya ports authority will continue supporting the community in the coastal region in the effort to restore and conserve mangrove in its “Mangrove Restoration for Ocean Protection and increased forest cover project.

-He said that they are doing it in the alignment with Green Port policy and president William Rutos’ directive of planting 15 billion trees.
+He said that they are doing it in alignment with Green Port policy and president William Rutos’ directive of planting 15 billion trees.

 Buchere made the remarks during Mazingira day at Majoreni mangrove restoration site in Kwale county where Kenya Ports Authority planted 10,000 mangrove seedlings in effort of restoration since 2003.